EngDann/ToDoApp-Workshop/README.md

 ---

-These steps will ensure that you can test and run the app directly on your physical device.
+These steps will ensure you can test and run the app directly on your physical device.

 ### 11. Using the App

 - To add a new task, type the text in the input box and press the "+" button.
-- To edit an existing task, tap the task in the list and make the desired changes.
+- To edit an existing task, tap on the task in the list and make the desired changes.
-- To mark a task as complete, tap the task in the list.
+- To mark a task as complete, tap on the task in the list.
-- Tasks are stored locally and persist even after closing the app.
+- Tasks are saved locally and persist even after the app is closed.

 ## Project Structure

-- `App.tsx`: Main application component.
+- `App.tsx`: Main component of the app.
 - `components/Task.tsx`: Component for displaying a task.
 - `functions/taskFunctions.ts`: Utility functions for adding, editing, and completing tasks.
 - `services/storageService.ts`: Functions for saving and loading tasks using `AsyncStorage`.

 ## Contributing

 If you would like to contribute to the project, feel free to submit a Pull Request.
-Please ensure that you follow the style guidelines and keep the code clean and well-documented.
+Be sure to follow style guidelines and keep the code clean and well-documented.

 1. **Fork the repository**.
 2. **Create a branch for your feature**: